 The Obama administration took some important steps to start tackling climate change.
 The Department of Interior issued a moratorium on new coal leasing for BLM and Forest Service lands; it also released proposed regulations to reduce methane emissions from existing oil and gas wells.
 In the summer of 2016, the Council on Environmental Quality released guidance directing federal agencies to consider the effects of climate change when evaluating proposed Federal actions under the National Environmental Policy Act (NEPA).

 Bottom line, it’s going to take an “all of the above” strategy to turn this ship around.
 That’s why SUWA works on a variety of fronts to press the administration, and more specifically the BLM, to do better.
-From legal challenges over damaging fossil fuel projects to grassroots advocacy for greener land use planning, we’re working at every turn to ensure that we leave our children with the same opportunities to enjoy and appreciate Utah’s redrock wilderness that we enjoy today.
+From legal challenges over damaging fossil fuel projects to grassroots advocacy for greener land use planning and a just transition to renewable energy sources, we’re working at every turn to ensure that we leave all children with the same opportunities to enjoy and appreciate Utah’s redrock wilderness that we enjoy today.

 Climate Spotlight: Dust on Snow